adamtorres/rpi-cluster/raspberrypi-rpinode.md

     pi@pi-sd-card:~ $ sudo /boot/provision/manual/sd-05-resize_root_and_make_swap.sh

 The last bit of output should show three partitions and some detail.
 Important bits are that the rootfs uses a majority of the SSD's space and that the swap partition has a full UUID.
+It shows the changed cmdline.txt and fstab files.
+Visually verify the PARTUUID matches between the files and the blkid output.

+    Looking at the drives:
     NAME   FSTYPE LABEL  UUID                                 FSAVAIL FSUSE% MOUNTPOINT sda
     ├─sda1 vfat   boot   592B-C92C                             201.1M    20% /mnt/ssd_boot